Bjarmaland: Identification

-Origin of the name: the Bjarmians
+Origin of the name

 Bjarmians cannot be connected directly to any existing group of people living today, but it is likely that they were a separate group of Finnic speakers in the White Sea area.
 Toponyms and loan words in dialects in northern Russia indicate that Finnic speaking populations used to live in the area.
 Also Russian chronicles mention groups of people in the area associated with Finno-Ugric languages.

 Accordingly, many historians assume the terms beorm and bjarm to derive from the Uralic word perm, which refers to "travelling merchants" and represents the Old Permic culture.
+Others derive perm from parma ("forested highlands" in the Komi language).
 However, some linguists consider this theory to be speculative.
+Alternatively, Ross (1937) suggests that the name is from an Old Norse term for "edge, shore", the bjarmar being the "people from the edge", a name which would then have been taken over by the population and changed to permi.
+According to Russian linguist Dmitry Bubrikh, the name was loaned into Russian пермь from Finnic perämaa ("hinterland").

 Recent research on the Uralic substrate in northern Russian dialects suggests that several other Uralic groups besides the Permians, lived in Bjarmaland, assumed to have included the Viena Karelians, Sami and Kvens.
 According to Helimski, the language spoken c.
 1000 AD in the northern Archangel region, which he terms Lop, was closely related to but distinct from the Sami languages proper.
 That would fit Ottar's account perfectly.